Where Do Guests Stay at a Destination Wedding?

 But you do need a plan.

-This is also one of the hidden costs couples don’t always account for upfront, which we break down in our destination wedding cost guide.
+This is also one of the hidden costs couples don’t always account for upfront, which we break down in our destination wedding cost guide for New York weddings.

 The best destination weddings don’t treat lodging as a problem.